 Peyronie’s disease sufferers develop scar tissue in their penis, which can cause problems like penile curvature and painful erections.
-With locations in Los Angeles, Redondo Beach, or Culver City, California, the Advanced Urology Medical Offices team specializes in diagnosis and treatment of Peyronie’s disease, and they’re here to help you.
+With locations in Los Angeles, Redondo Beach, San Pedro, or Culver City, California, the Advanced Urology Medical Offices team specializes in diagnosis and treatment of Peyronie’s disease, and they’re here to help you.
 Schedule online or call the office to make your appointment today.

 Peyronie's disease is a condition in which pieces of flat scar tissue, called plaques, develop below your penile skin.
 The plaques can cause your penis to curve and can make erections painful.
 Some men who suffer from Peyronie's disease also have erectile dysfunction, but they're two separate conditions.